 I got out of the car and dashed for cover at the reception, certain that Alexi was following right behind.
 By the time I was done with the greetings and some polite banter with the girl at reception, Alexi still hasn’t appeared.

 I poked my head out and noticed her gesticulating excitedly next to a large tree, under which we parked our car.
 Whatever it was that she was so excited about, it had to be good enough to stay out in the rain for.
 I jogged towards her getting my camera ready for action.
 “There’s a fluffy dude up the tree, but I can’t see what it is” she offered in terms of explanation.

-The fluffy dude turned out to be a wet koala, one of Kangaroo Island’s more abundant animals, that had wedged its fluffy bum into the fork of the tree and tucked in its chin into its knees.
+The fluffy dude turned out to be a wet koala, one of Kangaroo Island’s more abundant animals, that had wedged its fluffy bum into the fork of the tree and tucked its chin into its knees.
 As it was our first wildlife sighting on the island, and quite possibly the last, we braved the rain and watched it sleep for a few minutes.
 And then ran back to the restaurant.